Table of Contents

 Printed Parts

-Additionally, an optional universal mount for the MK8 extruder using M3 bolts is available here.
-Note that this requires 2-4 M3 bolts and a place to screw the bolts into.
+Univeral M3 Mount for Extruder Note that this requires 2-4 M3 bolts and a place to screw the bolts into (like an aluminum extrusion with T-nuts).
+Designed by 3DCoded.

 Wiring